Shoreham Beach

 A refurbishment of and extension to a dilapidated Grade 2 Listed building, in a sleepy Kent village.
 The pre-planning phase involved extensive consultation with the local community.
 The tiny, enclosed site required careful planning and site logistics.
 The complex servicing needs of the restaurant and hotel involved extensive coordination of architecture, services and interior design, all in the context of a historic building.
 The extension is ShouSugiBan charred timber, a natural method for creating a layer of protection from rot and decay.
 The process leaves a beautiful blackened timber finish, echoing the black barns and fishing shacks of Kent.
 The calm and under-stated interior was developed with Studio 9 Design.
 With Chalk Architecture.

-We are currently working with Open Newtown and renowned sustainable architects Architype on this community building, on a beautiful site on the bank of the Hafren (River Severn).
-The building will house a community restaurant/café, resource centre and multi-function spaces.
-The highest environmental standards will be implemented, working with Passivhaus principles and built largely with local materials and craftspeople.
-Community interest groups have been widely consulted through the briefing, design and planning process.
-Open Newtown is a community interest group focusing on maximising the use of the town’s green spaces, encouraging sustainable outdoor activities and an awareness of the natural world.
-Open Newtown have limited experience of larger-scale building projects, hence asking us to assist in project managing the post-planning stages of this project.
-We have also involved in master-planning the town’s green spaces and in the detail of the local Active Travel scheme.
-Images courtesy of Architype.
+We worked with Open Newtown and renowned sustainable architects Architype on this community building, on a beautiful site on the banks of the Hafren (River Severn).
+The building houses a community restaurant/café, tourist centre and multi-function spaces.
+The highest environmental standards were implemented, working with Passivhaus principles and built largely with local craftspeople and local materials where possible.
+Extensive SUDs measures were included.
+Open Newtown is a community interest group focussing on maximising use of the town’s green spaces, encouraging sustainable outdoor activities and an awareness of the natural world.
+Open Newtown had limited experience of larger-scale building projects, hence asking us to assist in project managing the post-planning stages of this project.
+The building was constructed largely under Covid restrictions, a major cost-saving exercise was carried out mid-build due to consequent rises in material costs.

 Repair Cafe Newtown